How to produce antinuclei from dark matter: Models for anti-He3 production

-Let us consider variations of our model that do not suffer from this potentially dangerous UV suppression.
+Motivated by this result let us consider variations of our model that do not suffer from this potentially dangerous UV suppression.
 Instead of $\phi \to \anti{t}\,\anti{e}$ consider $\phi_1\to\phi_2\, \anti{t}\,\anti{e}$, again close to phase-space closure $m_{\phi_1} \sim m_t +m_{\phi_2}$ in order to suppress antiproton production.
 The discussion is essentially analogous to before upon replacing $m_\phi \to m_{\phi_1}-m_{\phi_2}$ but now we are able to push $m_{\phi_j}$ to the TeV scale.
 Assuming all new particles, including the colored mediators, to be around the TeV scale makes it possible to enhance the overall $\phi_1\to\phi_2\, \anti{t}\,\anti{e}$ via resonances, i.e.~nearly on-shell mediator particles.
 This is illustrated in Fig.~\ref{fig:resonant_decay_chain}, which shows a UV-complete origin of the nine-quark operator relevant for $\phi_1\to\phi_2\, \anti{t}\,\anti{e}$.
 Here, the scalars $\xi_j$ can lead to a resonant enhancement if their masses are close to $m_{\phi_1}$ because the fermions only carry away small amounts of energy compared to $m_{\phi_1}$.
 This can compensate for the unwelcome $\Lambda_\mathrm{QCD}^9$ suppression that is generic for nine-quark operators and makes it possible to have UV-complete realizations of heavy antimatter production that are consistent with collider constraints.
+A calculation of $\phi_1\to\phi_2\, \anti{t}\,\anti{e}$ that takes into account the quark hadronization and subsequent nucleus formation involving such resonant effects is clearly non-trivial and will not be attempted here.